GRTLCollaboration/GRChombo/README.md

 ```

 Note that the number 11111 can be different if someone else
 is already running pvserver.
-From here on, we will call it `cosmos2_port`.
+In what follows, we will refer to it as `<fawcett_port>`.

 (For large datasets, it is a good idea to submit a job to the queue and run
 pvserver with a modified environment